NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Sure-Step Potion.md

 **Activate** `pf2:1` Interact

 The light-brown liquid of a sure-step potion helps you find your footing.
 After drinking it, you gain a +1 item bonus to Acrobatics checks to [[Actions/Balance|Balance]] for 1 hour.
-In addition, you can Step into difficult terrain, and you aren't [[Conditions/Off-Guard|Off-Guard]] on uneven ground.
+In addition, you can Step into difficult terrain, and you aren't [[Off-Guard|Off-Guard]] on uneven ground.

 *Source: Pathfinder Treasure Vault*
 *OGL*